StevenTammen/bibledocs.org/content/about-the-author.md

 There's no two ways about it: I am young relative to most Bible teachers.
 I have certainly strived to go about preparing in a rigorous and responsible manner, and youth is definitely not itself disqualifying (compare 1 Timothy 4:12), but there is no way that my knowledge base can compete with those of Bible teachers who have been at it much longer than myself.

 For this reason, I recommend most people check out [Ichthys](https://ichthys.com/) and [Bible Academy](https://www.youtube.com/channel/UCkp-J7VPT7NcwmuiNfD2fkg/playlists).
-These are two ministries that I can recommend almost without reservation, and both Dr. Robert Luginbill (the teacher behind Ichthys) and Curtis Omo (the teacher behind Bible Academy) have decades of experience behind them.
+These are two ministries that I can recommend almost without reservation, and both Dr. Robert Luginbill (the teacher behind Ichthys) and Pastor Curtis Omo (the teacher behind Bible Academy) have decades of experience behind them.

 If you find either of these to be to your liking (they certainly are not everyone's "cup of tea," so to speak -- for example, Ichthys' studies are very long and technical), I would suggest making them part of your spiritual nourishment, if not in lieu of this ministry, then certainly alongside it.